whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 # Semantic Segmentation on Cilia Images using Tiramisu Network

 This is a PyTorch implementation of [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326.pdf).
 This repository is created over the course of two weeks for the project 4 of CSCI 8360 Data Science Practicum at University of Georgia in Spring 2018.
 The goal of this project is to conduct semantic segmentation on time-series cilia motion images.
+We use a 103-layer Fully Convoluted DenseNet (Tiramisu) to generate our test results.

 This repository is benefited from Bendan Fortuner(@bfortuner)'s implementation (https://github.com/bfortuner/pytorch_tiramisu) and ZijunDeng(@ZijunDeng)'s implementation (https://github.com/ZijunDeng/pytorch-semantic-segmentation).
 Huge thanks to them!